jwong8314/jegonzal.github.com/index.md

 ## Prospective Postdocs and Graduate Students

 We are looking for postdocs and graduate students to join the new <a href="https://rise.cs.berkeley.edu">UC Berkeley RISE Lab</a>.
-As a founding member of the RISE Lab I am working on several projects in large-scale systems for real-time and secure machine learning, time-series analysis, system management, and reinforcement learning.
+As a founding member of the RISE Lab, I am working on several projects in large-scale systems for real-time and secure machine learning, time-series analysis, system management, and reinforcement learning.
 My machine learning research spans both classical statistical machine learning methods as well as new work in deep learning.
 If you are interested please consider applying to the UC Berkeley CS <a href="https://eecs.berkeley.edu/academics/graduate/research-programs/admissions">graduate program</a> in <a href="https://www2.eecs.berkeley.edu/Research/Areas/DBMS/">DBMS</a> or <a href ="https://www2.eecs.berkeley.edu/Research/Areas/AI/">AI</a>.

 ### Entrepreneurship